 Why does Givinga need personal information?

-Givinga works directly with the Infinity Benefit Foundation (IBF), which is a 501(c)3 Sponsoring Organization.
-Through the Givinga platform, a personalized giving account is created in your name within the IBF.
+Givinga works directly with the Givinga Foundation, which is a 501(c)3 Sponsoring Organization.
+Through the Givinga platform, a personalized giving account is created in your name within the Givinga Foundation.
 These accounts require personal information to maintain IRS requirements and provide you with tax information.

 How does tax write-offs work with my account?